AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 _noun_

 In software, a user role with full administrator privileges to manage all functionality.
-In Magento, admin users have full permissions and access to all features, options, and capabilities in the Admin.
+In Adobe Commerce, admin users have full permissions and access to all features, options, and capabilities in the Admin.
 They can also create users and roles.

 Learn more: [Adding Users](https://experienceleague.adobe.com/docs/commerce-admin/systems/user-accounts/permissions-users-all.html)

 _Term attributes:_

-* _Field: magento software_
+* _Field: commerce software_
 * _Synonyms: administrator, super user_
-* _Related terms: magento admin_
+* _Related terms: commerce admin_

 ### Admin area

 _noun_

 The password-protected back office of your store where orders, catalog, content, and configurations are managed.
-Users access the Admin area to manage the store, including products, orders, shipments, CMS content, design of the storefront, customer information, etc.
+Users access the Admin area to manage the store, including products, orders, shipments, CMS content, design of the storefront, customer information, and so on.
 Admin users have an associated role with permissions that controls access to features, options, and capabilities.

 Learn more: [Adobe Commerce User Guide](https://experienceleague.adobe.com/docs/commerce-admin/user-guides/home.html)

 _Term attributes:_

-* _Field: magento software_
+* _Field: commerce software_
 * _Synonyms: Admin, Admin Panel, backend, Administration Interface, Admin UI_
 * _Related terms: admin_